tytydraco/yessleep/out/My_Grandfather_on_death_row_confessed_his_motives_to_me_part_1.md

 “You’re my grandkid,” he said.

-“No. Frank McCallan was your grandkid.
+“No. Frank M*****  was your grandkid.
 I have a new last name because googling that alone shows a crime scene photo of your back yard.”

 “Blood is blood, Frank.”